-Please complete the following activities in preparation for the next meeting:

-- Complete Session 3: Parental Self-Care - \\\\ Complete Session 4: Wrap-up - Download and review materials mentioned from the Parent Toolkit resources in the supplemental module. - Prepare to discuss the topics addressed in Sessions 3 and 4 during the next meeting by answering the questions in Step 3: Prepare Community- Building Activities/Discussion Questions.
+Please co mplete the following activities in preparation for the next meeting: Complete Session 3: Parental Self-Care Complete Session 4: Wrap-up Download and review materials mentioned from the Parent Toolkit resources in the supplemental module.
+Prepare to discuss the topics addressed in Parts 2 and 3 and the Wrap-Up during the next meeting by answering the questions in Step 3: Prepare Community- Building Activities/Discussion Questions .
 If you have any questions you would like to ask during the discussion, note them in Step 4.